 Traumatic brain injury, or TBI, occurs when an external force damages the brain.
-Symptoms of TBI can vary depending upon the location and severity of the injury, and may include difficulties with movement, thinking, speech, seeing, or hearing.

-The causes of pediatric neurological disorders vary, as reported by the National Institute of Neurological Disorders and Stroke.
+The causes of pediatric neurological disorders vary, as reported by the National Institute of Neurological Disorders and Stroke 2.
 Cerebral palsy and TBI arise from injury to the brain.
 Researchers believe that ADHD and autism are caused by a combination of genetic and environmental factors and are investigating the specific mechanisms that cause the disorders.

-The age of onset may differ, according to the National Institute of Neurological Disorders and Stroke.
+The age of onset may differ, according to the National Institute of Neurological Disorders and Stroke 2.
 Cerebral palsy develops in the womb, during childbirth or in early childhood.
 Autism typically appears before the age of 3 years.
 For a diagnosis of ADHD, symptoms must appear before the age of 7 years.
 The greatest number of TBIs occurs among adolescents and young adults.

 According to a review of research in the January 30, 2007, issue of Neurology, about 2 per 1,000 children are estimated to have autism.
 Cerebral palsy affects about 2 out of 1,000 children.
 ADHD is seen in about 34 out of 1,000 children.
 About 475,000 TBIs occur each year among children aged 0 to 14 years, according to the Centers for Disease Control and Prevention.